nocerainfosec/RedTeam/fake-logon-screen/README.md

 ## Disclamer

 This is developed for red teamers in case it would help you in one of their red team exercises.
 DO NOT USE IT FOR UNLAWFUL ACTIVITY.

+## Credits
+https://github.com/marduc812/Win10CredsThief for the Original Project in American English Language.